10 Best Family Movies on Paramount+ (Nov 2023)

 8. The Addams Family (2019)

 Talking about family time, is there anything better than watching a happy family?
 Not really.
-Considering each of us finds our families weird in their own sweet ways, ‘The Addams Family’ serves as an apt family movie that everyone will enjoy.
+Considering that each of us finds our families weird in their own sweet ways, ‘The Addams Family’ serves as an appropriate family movie that everyone will enjoy.
 Based on the popular macabre characters created by cartoonist Charles Addams and first published in 1938 in The New Yorker, the animated movie is directed by Conrad Vernon and Greg Tiernan.
 The movie deals with the conflict between the Addams family and a reality TV host named Margaux Needler, who wants to rid the town of the Addams mansion so that she can build a new planned community.

 The family members include Gomez and Morticia Addams, their daughter Wednesday and son Pugsley, Gomez’s older brother Fester, Gomez’s mother Grandmama aka Eudora Addams, the family butler Lurch, and Thing (a disembodied hand).
 There is also Pugsley’s pet octopus, Aristotle, Morticia’s pet lion, Kitty Kat, and Gomez’s Cousin Itt, who is very short and covered in hair from top to bottom.
 The voice cast includes Oscar Isaac as Gomez, Charlize Theron as Morticia, Chloë Grace Moretz as Wednesday, Finn Wolfhard as Pugsley, and Nick Kroll as Fester.
 Owing to its success, the characters have been adapted for various other mediums, including movies, TV shows, games, comic books, and merchandise.
 You can stream ‘The Addams Family’ here.